 I made my first short film at the ripe age of thirty, after retiring from a short but brief career as a lawyer.

-Aflutter at the magic of the fluctuating pixel, I threw myself (safely, feet first) into the cinema, “the industry,” as it’s called in Los Angeles.
+Aflutter at the magic of the fluctuating pixel, I threw myself (safely, feet first) into the cinema, or “the industry,” as it’s called in Los Angeles.
 I hear.

 At some point people started paying me to write scripts for commercial videos, which is good because you can only win $100 by correctly guessing how many jelly beans are in a jar so many times before people get wise to the fact that you’re either a savant or the first cousin of Fred, the guy who runs the Guess-How-Many-Jelly-Beans contest at the local state fair.

-But commercials aren’t as lucrative as you might think.
+Commercials aren’t as lucrative as you might think.
 To round out my income, I keep directing short films and writing screenplays.
 I also made a web series for Israel’s Public Broadcaster.
 I know, I’m a total sellout.

 But take my word for it - read my Bio.